Nicky-2000/MLAndClimate/journal.md

 # Sunday April 28th - Sunday May 11th

 Worked on finishing project and final paper.
+Note that the DQN stuff is on a separate branch from main.

 # Sunday April 20th - Saturday April 27th